MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 ## Summary

-In this tutorial, you created a new Java web application using the Azure Active Directory B2C starter, configured a new Azure AD B2C tenant and registered a new application in it, and then configured your application to use the Spring annotations and classes to protect the web app.
+In this tutorial, you created a new Java web application using the Azure Active Directory B2C starter, configured a new Azure AD B2C tenant, and registered a new application in it, and then configured your application to use the Spring annotations and classes to protect the web app.

 ## Next steps